-Twelve Key Reform Proposals are detailed in Confronting the Crisis of Global Governance, the pathbreaking new Report of the Commission on Global Security, Justice & Governance co-chaired by former U.S. Secretary of State and Ambassador to the United Nations Dr. Madeleine K. Albright and former Nigerian Foreign Minister and UN Under-Secretary-General for Political Affairs Dr. Ibrahim A. Gambari.
+Twelve Key Reform Proposals are detailed in Confronting the Crisis of Global Governance, the pathbreaking Report of the Commission on Global Security, Justice & Governance co-chaired by former U.S. Secretary of State and Ambassador to the United Nations Dr. Madeleine K. Albright and former Nigerian Foreign Minister and UN Under-Secretary-General for Political Affairs Dr. Ibrahim A. Gambari.

 Build the next generation of peace operations capacity